gnowledge/gnowledge.github.io/index.md

 education and share our research and developed material to the rest of the world under Creative Commons license.

+The unusually spelled term "gnowledge" is an inspiration from the [GNU project](https://www.gnu.org/).
+The lab is also unusual for its explicit declaration to a social committment as mentioned in the [gnowledge manifesto][https://gnowledge.org/manifesto.html].

 ## STEM Education Projects
 - CUBE: Collaboratively Understanding Biology Education
 - MakerSpace: Making and Tinkering with / and MakerSpaces